 Health Information Technology for Economic and Clinical Health (HITECH) Act Division A, Title XIII, Subpart D of American Recovery and Reinvestment Act of 2009

-All provisions of the Act do not take effect immediately and a number of the provisions require the promulgation of rule by the US Department of Health and Human Services (HHS) and, in one instance the Federal Trade Commission (FTC).
+All provisions of the Act do not take effect immediately, and a number of the regulations require the promulgation of a rule by the US Department of Health and Human Services (HHS) and, in one instance, the Federal Trade Commission (FTC).
 Also, especially as it relates to HIT standards adoption, the requirement to adhere to new standards is delayed.
-On the other hand, many of the expanded security and privacy provisions take effect much sooner and some impact the healthcare industry outside the formal rule making process.
+On the other hand, many of the expanded security and privacy provisions take effect much sooner, and some impact the healthcare industry outside the formal rulemaking process.
 Congress included provisions along with listed requirements that allow HHS to promulgate interim final rules that do not require public comment but will need to go through the public comment process before being finalized.

-It is important that all health care entities and vendors with access to individually identifiable health information pay attention to these new provisions.
-Given language regarding increased enforcement, it would be advisable to review the new requirements and implement those requirements as soon as practicable rather than reacting after the fact as has been the case with a number of healthcare entities.
+All health care entities and vendors with access to individually identifiable health information must pay attention to these new provisions.
+Given language regarding increased enforcement, it would be advisable to review the new requirements and implement those requirements as soon as practicable rather than reacting after the fact as has been the case with several healthcare entities.

 If you want to meet the HIPAA requirements for HIPAA Privacy and Security rule, you need to buy the following templates which include HITECH updates and all HIPAA requirements.

 The HITECH Policy updated template suite includes 12 policy and procedure updates due to the HITECH Act for HIPAA Privacy and Security.
 The cost for the template suite is $99.